MicrosoftDocs/cpp-docs/docs/c-runtime-library/console-and-port-i-o.md

 ---
 # Console and Port I/O

 These routines read and write on your console or on the specified port.
 The console I/O routines aren't compatible with stream I/O or low-level I/O library routines.
 The console or port doesn't have to be opened or closed before I/O is performed, so there are no open or close routines in this category.
-In the Windows operating systems, the output from these functions is always directed to the console and can’t be redirected.
+In the Windows operating systems, the output from these functions is always directed to the console and can't be redirected.

 ## Console and Port I/O Routines